dzek69/js-library-template/README.md

 - Rewire plugin for easy testing with mocks
 - Eslint integration with strict rules by default

+## Usage

+The best way is to install this lib globally and just run:

+`jslib` - to interactively init empty library
+`jslib path_to_directory` - to init empty library at given path (can be absolute or relative)

 ## Bonus

 - hardcore .yarnclean rules to use in your projects - this will be probably moved to separate project